-Protected Classes under Federal and Massachusetts Law:
+Protected Classes under Federal and Massachusetts employment discrimination law:

-Additional Classes Protected under Massachusetts Law:
+Additional Classes Protected under Massachusetts employment discrimination law:

-Some examples from cases we have handled:
+Some examples from cases our employment lawyers have handled:

 An employee with a medical disability was fired.
 The company had a robust performance evaluation system, based on both objective criteria and subjective evaluation comments, which documented a prolonged period of dissatisfaction with the employee’s performance.
 Though she was in a protected class (disability), the court found there was no evidence of discrimination, so the company had no liability.